UdayJaju24/dashboard/README.md

   json-server --watch db.json --port 5000
   ```
 ### Getting to know more
-4. Fetch Data"
+4. Fetch Data:

-- How Data is fetched from GitHub hosted link
+- How Data is fetched from GitHub hosted link:-
   - Create src/ActivityChart.tsx

   We use Axios for data fetching (Already installed in Step 2).
 And below code is used to fetch data.